 One of the biggest laughs from the picture; it's that spontaneous stuff that makes all the difference."

-Where the Heart Is, a romantic comedy featuring Dabney Coleman and
+Where the Heart Is, a comedy featuring Dabney Coleman, Uma Thurman, David

 Academy Award nominations are announced with Disney receiving 5:

 White Wilderness - Documentary, Features